Valley of Geysers: 2007 Mudflow damage and aftermath

 On June 3, 2007, a massive mudflow inundated two thirds of the valley.
 Oleg Mitvol of Russia's Service for the Oversight of Natural Resources said "we witnessed a unique natural event, but the consequences of such a natural catastrophe are irreversible."
 The World Heritage Site also expressed its deep concern over the issue.
 "This is tragic for humankind, in that we have lost one of the great natural wonders of the world", the World Wildlife Fund spokesman commented.
 On June 5, it was reported that a thermal lake was forming above the valley.
 The landslide occurred during filming of the documentary Wild Russia; it features footage of before and after the disaster.

-The extent of permanent change is not yet clear, but may be less than was originally thought.
-As of June 9, 2007, waters have receded somewhat, exposing some of the submerged features.
-Velikan (Giant) Geyser, one of the field's largest, was not buried in the slide and has recently been observed to be active.
+The extent of permanent change was less than originally thought.
+By June 9, 2007, waters had receded somewhat, exposing some of the submerged features.
+Velikan (Giant) Geyser, one of the field's largest, was not buried in the slide and remained active.

+Heavy rainfalls in 2013 contributed to the revival of the natural monument.
+A new landslide destroyed the natural dam, freeing up the springs.
+When the water subsided, the geysers started up again.